chirag-Orangeapp/RNFirebaseAuth/src/IosGuide.md

 ## Email and Password authentication with firebase

-1. Enable Email/Password Auth on Firebase.
+1. Enable Email/Password Auth on [Firebase](https://console.firebase.google.com/).
     - No requirements of any Xcode setup.

 ## Facebook authentication with firebase

-1. Follow the step of Facebook developer console.
+1. Follow the steps of [Facebook developer console](https://developers.facebook.com/apps/).
-    - Perfrom step 2,3,4 of setup guide of Facebook
+    - Perform steps 2,3,4 of setup guide of [Facebook](https://developers.facebook.com/apps/).

 2. In Xcode add follwoing code at AppDelegate.m file
     ```